visualisedatadevelopment/visualisedatadevelopment.github.io/projects/brexit_tweets.md

 ![](/assets/images/plots/topic_gender_odds_ratios.png)

-The chart shows some interesting differences, with men more likely to be spoken about in relation to trade
+The chart shows some interesting differences, with trade, no-deal and the backstop, and sovereignty and independence being more likely to be spoken about in relation to men than to women.
+On the other hand, tweets discussing women were more likely be

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbNDQ4OTg0NzI4LC0yNDIyMzE4NTQsMTIzNz
+eyJoaXN0b3J5IjpbMTgyMzUwNDY5NywtMjQyMjMxODU0LDEyMz
-cyOTYwMCw4NjQyMDkxNzQsLTE1MTc0MzU4OTUsLTgwOTQ3NzI2
+c3Mjk2MDAsODY0MjA5MTc0LC0xNTE3NDM1ODk1LC04MDk0Nzcy
-Myw1MjAwNjg1NjQsMjA0NzgwNDE2LC05ODM1NzAzNjgsMTg4Mj
+NjMsNTIwMDY4NTY0LDIwNDc4MDQxNiwtOTgzNTcwMzY4LDE4OD
-I1MDc3MywtMTM4OTA5NDExMCwtMTIzODI4NzA5OCwyNDYyNzI4
+IyNTA3NzMsLTEzODkwOTQxMTAsLTEyMzgyODcwOTgsMjQ2Mjcy
-MiwyMDAwNDMwMjEwLDIwMjk1MTEzMzQsLTIxMTUxNjE3NjYsLT
+ODIsMjAwMDQzMDIxMCwyMDI5NTExMzM0LC0yMTE1MTYxNzY2LC
-cyMDgwMjAzNSwtODMwNTE1MzYsLTk2NzM1NTgxOSwtNDMxNDQx
+03MjA4MDIwMzUsLTgzMDUxNTM2LC05NjczNTU4MTksLTQzMTQ0
-OTAxXX0=
+MTkwMV19
 -->